Michigan ends 3-game skid, beats Rutgers 48-42 in 3OT

 PISCATAWAY, N.J.
+(AP) — Michigan had to switch quarterbacks, go three overtimes and play roughly 4 1/2 hours to avoid the football program’s worst start in 53 years.
+It was worth it.

-(AP) — Hassan Haskins dove in from less than a yard out on fourth down in the third overtime and Michigan outlasted Rutgers 48-42 on Saturday night, avoiding its worst start in 53 years.
+Hassan Haskins dove in from less than a yard out on fourth down in the third overtime and the Wolverines snapped a three-game losing streak by outlasting Rutgers 48-42 on Saturday night.

+“This win means a lot,” defensive lineman Chris Hinton said.
+“It’s the first step to get back on track.
+We didn’t quit.
+We just kept swinging.”

-Sophomore Cade McNamara came off the bench and threw four touchdowns passes and ran for another as Michigan (2-3, 2-3 Big Ten) snapped a three-game losing streak and handed Rutgers (1-4, 1-4) its fourth straight loss.
+The guy who delivered the biggest blows was sophomore quarterback Cade McNamara, who replaced starter Joe Milton late in the second quarter.
+He threw four touchdown passes and ran for another as Michigan (2-3, 2-3 Big Ten) handed Rutgers (1-4, 1-4) its fourth straight loss.

+“Cade was outstanding,” said Michigan coach Jim Harbaugh, who has been under fire with his team off to its worst start in his now six-year tenure.
+“Really gritty.
+Really gritty performance in all ways.
+His play was inspiring.
+I can’t say enough great things.”

-Michigan missed the 2-point conversion after Haskins’ touchdown, but safety Daxton Hill intercepted Noah Vedral’s desperation heave into the end zone from the 24-yard line to end the game that lasted 4 1/2 hours.
+Michigan missed the 2-point conversion after Haskins’ touchdown, but safety Daxton Hill intercepted Noah Vedral’s desperation heave into the end zone from the 24-yard line to end the game.

+It marked the second straight week Rutgers coach Greg Schiano saw his team squander a second-half lead.

+“There was a bunch of guys that are hurting really bad,” Schiano said.
+“Needless to say, a bunch of guys really spilled their guts out there on the field.
+It just, you know, we’re not there yet.
+We’re just not quite there yet.
+And we’ll keep chopping and keep working.
+We will get there.”

 Vedral threw an 11-yard, fourth-down touchdown pass to Aron Cruickshank and then carried two defenders into the end zone on the 2-point conversion run to tie the game at 35 and force the extra sessions.